 - Shine a light on it.
 The best time to look for a leak is during the day.
 You’ll want to bring a large, bright flashlight with you, and be sure to mind your step.
 Only the framing timbers are strong enough to support your weight, so avoid stepping on insulation or drywall.

 - Work backward.
 You know where the water ended up.
 Start there, and work your way up the roof.
 Ninety percent of the time, the leak isn’t directly over the spot in question.
 Instead, the water has traveled down the rafters and sheeting until finding a place to drip down.
-Look for stains and other moisture related discolorations on the wood, and trace it back to the source.
+Look for stains and other moisture-related discolorations on the wood, and trace it back to the source.

 - When all else fails, add water.
 If you can’t find the origin of the leak via visual inspection, wait for things to dry up.
 Once the weather has cleared, recruit an adventurous friend to help you with a water test.
 You send them up to the roof with a garden hose while you go through the attic looking for where the water enters.
 You’ll want them to take a systemic approach, working their way across the roof one area at a time.
 Once you find the hole, you can mark it with chalk or a nail; anything that makes it easier to locate when it comes time to perform actual repairs.

-Roof Repairs: When to Call an Expert
+Repairing Roof Leaks: When to Call an Expert

 The size and complexity of your problem will depend on a few factors.
 The roofing composition, the leak’s location, and the age of the roof all play a role in determining whether you can do-it-yourself or need expert assistance.
 Here are a few examples of when it’s best to leave it to the pros: